qwilka/blog-resources/drafts/smcentee.rst

 dataframe from
 the argument values and the function return value.

-We would now like to create another study, similar to "Load case 1".
+We would now like to create another parameter study, similar to "Load case 1".
 The easiest way to do this is to copy the branch we have already prepared, and make the necessary changes to the new branch.
 In this code block, we are using tree methods